cseid2001/ssh-honeypot-project/README.md

 This is common on IoT devices, industrial routers, and small embedded systems that get exposed to the internet (often unintentionally).

-The next sections will dive deeper into:
-- Command breakdowns by attacker
-- Source IP enrichment and geo-profiling
-- Potential goals behind each interaction